 Here’s a look at our room:

-The room is a great place for lounging — but the best perk of the hotel by far is the rooftop infinity pool.
+The room is a great place for lounging — but the best perk of the hotel by far is the outdoor pool.
+Specifically, the rooftop infinity pool.

 If you stay at the Grand Park Hotel, you absolutely MUST block out extensive time for the pool.
 At least an afternoon.
 I absolutely adored reading my Kindle on the edge of the pool while overlooking the best view in Rovinj!

 The Grand Park Hotel is definitely a special occasion kind of hotel.
-If you’re looking to mark a milestone birthday or anniversary in Rovinj, this hotel will provide just the atmosphere you want.
+If you’re looking to mark a milestone birthday or anniversary in Rovinj, this hotel is the best way to make your celebration feel special.

 Low-season rates at the Grand Park Hotel start at 275 EUR ($326) per night; high-season rates start at 375 EUR ($445) per night.
 Valet parking is included.